Azure/azure-docs-sdk-java/docs-ref-conceptual/spring-framework/configure-spring-boot-starter-java-app-with-azure-active-directory.md

    # Specifies your App Registration's secret key:
    spring.security.oauth2.client.registration.azure.client-secret=AbCdEfGhIjKlMnOpQrStUvWxYz==

-   # Specifies the list of Active Directory groups to use for authentication:
+   # Specifies the list of Active Directory groups to use for authorization:
    azure.activedirectory.active-directory-groups=Users
    ```
    Where: